academictorrents/academictorrents-docs/docs/uploading.md

 ## Overview

-There are many different ways to put data on the site.
-Please contact us if you are unsure how to share your data.
-The upload form is here: [http://academictorrents.com/upload.php](http://academictorrents.com/upload.php)
+There are multiple ways to share your data on our site.
+If you're unsure about the process, please reach out to us for assistance.
+You can use the upload form available at [https://academictorrents.com/upload.php](https://academictorrents.com/upload.php).

-Note that we don't host your data directly.
-Although we do manage a network of donated servers.
-A torrent file is uploaded to the site and then hosting nodes (seeds) register with the tracker as places to download the data from.
-A Backup URL can be used in place of hosting the file using BitTorrent that will allow the benefits of our platform of servers that will mirror the data.
+It's important to note that we don't directly host your data.
+However, we manage a network of donated servers.
+When you upload a torrent file to our site, hosting nodes (seeds) register with the tracker to provide download locations for the data.
+Alternatively, you can use a Backup URL instead of hosting the file using BitTorrent.
+This allows you to take advantage of our server platform, where the data will be mirrored.

 ## Tutorials